Ezee1015/zoomme/README.md

 ./zoomme -i path/to/image
 ```

+#### Additional arguments:
-> You can force the image to fit the screen's width or hight with `-w` or `-h` after providing the image path, like this: `./zoomme -i path/to/image -w`, if you do not providing anything, it automatically detect the best option.
+- You can force the image to fit the screen's width or hight with `-w` or `-h` after providing the image path, like this: `./zoomme -i path/to/image -w`, if you do not providing anything, it automatically detect the best option.

+- You can overwrite the image provided when saving by doing this: `./zoomme -i path/to/image --replace-on-save`.
+This will autocomplete the `-p`, `-n` and `-e` arguments for you.
+How kind :)

 </p></details>
 <!-- End 7 -->